-Student Health Services provides basic medical treatment and clinical assistance for students who are ill or injured.
+Student Health Services provides routine medical treatment and assistance for students who are ill or injured.
 When a specialist is needed, SHS will make a referral.

 It is mandatory that all enrolled students with 7 units or more purchase accident insurance.
 The accident insurance is secondary to any other insurance the student may carry.
 It will reimburse deductibles and co-pays.

 The university's health insurance is on a hard waiver basis--students may waive the insurance if they have other health insurance either through their parents or in some other way.
 The current student health insurance company is Aetna.

 Student Athletes are covered under the same mandatory accident insurance as other students.
 Athletes may waive the Aetna insurance if they have other coverage.

 Any student athlete that has questions or concerns about their coverage should speak to Keith Ellison in the Athletics Department or contact Doug Moore in the Risk Management Department.

 All LMU students who participate in Club Sports are covered by a "catastrophic injury" policy.
 Catastrophic injury refers to significant injuries, such as spine or head injuries, which are either long-lasting or permanent.
 The insurance sits in excess of any other insurance the student is carrying.
 The coverage is as follows:

 Lifetime $5 Million medical, dental and rehabilitation limits.

 The insurance covers a Club Sports participant during play, practice, or travel to a competition

 Insurance & Liability Issues